 - Mid-Career Achievement

 Visit the Council Awards and Lectures section for full details.

 Epidemiology and Prevention Specific Awards

 The Council on Epidemiology and Prevention (EPI) proudly sponsors numerous awards, lectures and travel grants to AHA meetings, as well as a medical student scholarship.
 These programs honor researchers, early career investigators and medical students for their outstanding contributions and research of heart disease.
-Please click on an award link for more information, including eligibility criteria and application instructions.

 - Awards presented at the EPI|Lifestyle Scientific Sessions

 - Lecture and Awards presented at Scientific Sessions

 Visit the EPI Awards and Lectures page for a full list of available awards and lectures.

 - Circulation: Cardiovascular Interventions